 Herbert Kronke, since 2012 Arbitrator at the Iran-United States Claims Tribunal, The Hague (The Netherlands), Emeritus Professor, Heidelberg University, Heidelberg (Germany), and from 1998 to 2008 Secretary-General UNIDROIT, Rome (Italy), acts as Chairman of Arbitral Tribunals, Sole Arbitrator, or Co-Arbitrator in both institutional (ICC, Stockholm, Milan Chamber, AIA, DIS, HCCI) and ad hoc arbitrations (e.g. under UNCITRAL Rules).

-From 2016 to 2021, Herbert Kronke served as Chairman of the Board of the German Institution of Arbitration (DIS), Member of the Arbitral Council of the Milan Chamber of National and International Arbitration, member of the ICC Commission on Arbitration, the London Court of International Arbitration (LCIA) – European User Group -, the Swiss Arbitration Association (ASA) and the Austrian Arbitration Association.
+From 2016 to 2021, Herbert Kronke served as Chairman of the Board of the German Institution of Arbitration (DIS), served as member of the Arbitral Council of the Milan Chamber of National and International Arbitration (2013-2017), member of the ICC Commission on Arbitration (2003-2018), the London Court of International Arbitration (LCIA) – European User Group -, the Swiss Arbitration Association (ASA) and the Austrian Arbitration Association.
 Other institutions he is associated with include the China International Economic and Trade Arbitration Commission (CIETAC) and the Cairo Regional Centre for International Commercial Arbitration (CRCICA).

 Herbert Kronke conducts arbitrations in English, German and Italian and has good knowledge of French and Dutch as well as reading knowledge of Danish, Portuguese, Spanish and Swedish.